Skip to main content

 When a user sends a message to an agent with MCP servers:

-1. Connect — Aster opens a connection to each assigned MCP server
+2. Connect — Aster opens a connection to each enabled server (API key servers use stored headers; OAuth servers use the user’s token).

-2. Discover — Tools are fetched from the server via the MCP protocol
+3. Discover — Tools are fetched from each server via the MCP protocol.

-4. Execute — The AI model can call any MCP tool during the conversation
+5. Execute — The model can call any discovered tool during the conversation.

-5. Cleanup — Connections are closed after the response completes
+6. Cleanup — Connections are closed after the response completes.

 Security

-• Organization-scoped — Only admins can add or modify MCP servers
+• Organization-scoped — Only admins can add, edit, or delete MCP servers.
+All users can connect their own OAuth accounts.

 Troubleshooting